foundry-rs/book/src/reference/cli/chisel.md

           These files will be evaluated before the top-level of the REPL, therefore functioning as a prelude

+      --no-vm
+          Disable the default `Vm` import.

+          The import is disabled by default if the Solc version is less than 0.6.2.

 Cache options:
       --force
           Clear the cache and artifacts folder and recompile